 The first photo shows Nacho as purchased.
 Actually, it came with Hawaiian curtains, but Sheena quickly stripped them and replaced them with her own creation.
 That wood floor was actually peeling linoleum over rotting plywood.
-It was okay, but not exactly Clark Gable material.

 First things first, I parked Nacho in our driveway and ripped everything out.
 Cabinets, floors, seats, carpet, walls.
 Everything.
 Upon doing so we realized that all of the walls were filled with fiberglass insulation, like what you’d find in a house.
 We promptly removed that, lined the walls with soundproofing, and added new carpet padding foam for the insulation.
-Maybe not as good an insulator as fiberglass, but definately cleaner and nicer to work with.
+Maybe not as good an insulator as fiberglass, but definitely cleaner and nicer to work with.
 Besides, we’re kind of going for the endless Summer thing on this trip.
 The soundproofing did make a big difference in road noise transmission though.